Generic Name: oxybutynin (transdermal) (OX i BUE ti nin)

 What other drugs will affect oxybutynin transdermal?

-Using this medicine with other drugs that make you sleepy can worsen these effects.
-Ask your doctor before using oxybutynin transdermal with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using this medicine with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, opioid pain medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially: